Frequently Asked Questions

 To see how this has risen we have included the percentages year on year for comparison:

-To start with a sense of worry, determination to make it work and scared of what might happen.
+To start with, a sense of worry, determination to make it work and fear of what might happen.
 After the birth it is a sense of achievement and absolute pride in your partner and your family for what you have achieved.

 Some clinics do not have dedicated teams in place with the experience and expertise to work with surrogacy arrangements and surrogacy may also not be normal practice for these clinics and therefore, as the arrangements seem somewhat more complex and involve more administration and facilitation, some clinics may charge extra for surrogacy.
 It is often that finance departments that do not understand the process may be involved in putting in place costs and fees for specific services.

 SurrogacyUK offer many benefits to our members which can be found here.
 We can accept membership to those looking for a surrogate, or to those who have already found a surrogate but are looking for guidance and support as a team.
 Whether you join SurrogacyUK or decide to go independent, you will still be welcome to attend our annual conference.

 No, completing a family can be just as rewarding as creating a family and we have had a large number of sibling journeys happen within SurrogacyUK.

 For a variety of different reasons.
 Sometimes it can be personal experience of infertility or watching someone close to them experiencing infertility, or it can be as simple as enjoying pregnancy but not wanting any more children.

 Yes, the clinic can just screen the intended parent(s) (if they were the gamete providers) as donors, in retrospect and complete the required consents for this also.
 This is standard practice.

 It depends on the surrogate but on the whole no – what matters more is the relationship between the IP and the surrogate.

 It is very subjective as surrogates are looking for different things from their IPs, however in general all the surrogates at SurrogacyUK want a friendship with their IPs.